 C.A.
 Quintet interview with Ken Erwin

-You made one of the crown jewels of psych music in late 60’s.
-Why do you think it didn’t sell very good?
-Do you think it was problem with advertisement or that the album was way ahead of time?
+You made one of the crown jewels of psych music.
+Why do you think it didn’t sell?
+Do you think it was problem with advertisement or that the album was way ahead of its time?

 Actually the album sold very well where it was available … The first batch of records 600-700 copies sold out in the first day or two it was in the record stores….
 The problems were multiple… the record label (Candy Floss) was a small local company with no national distribution ….
 Thus, the record was only placed in local record stores in Minnesota… In addition, the person running Candy Floss had no idea what we had produced.
 His name was Peter Steinberg.
 He was only interested in making money (which he never did ) and preferred the mindless “bubble gum” type of music.
 He only allowed us to record this as kind of an amusement.
 He owed us a lot of studio time and we used the time to create the album.
 Peter was never involved in the any manner with the production of the music/album.
 Furthermore, he wasn’t smart enough to recognize the demand for the album and thus had no more produced after the initial pressing.
 Peter was so unwise, he didn’t even keep a copy of the album for himself.( I kept 25) I did see a check made out to the C.A.Quintet for $1200 for royalties for the first and last pressing.
 Peter stole the money and kept it for himself.
 It is kind of ironic that a single album now sells for more than $1200.
 What goes around comes around.
 But, at the time we were just young kids having fun making music and didn’t pay attention to the business end of things ( sound familiar ? ) In retrospect there is no price tag that could put on the value of the times we had….
 We have no regrets..

 Who were your major influences?